randallsquared/uhfs/index.md

 - we have a `uhf` object, which is mandatory for UHF documents

-    ...well, it could be called, in this document, any of:
+    ...well, it could be called, in this document, something like `"[:uhf]"` or `"u:uhf"`, as described above.
-    - `"uhf"`
-    - `"[uhf]"`
-    - `":uhf"`
-    - `"[:uhf]"`
-    - `"u:uhf"` (because the `u` prefix is the default, as mentioned below)
-    - `"[u:uhf]"`
 - we have four CURIEs defined
 - the mandatory default CURIE is defined with `u` (because it has the value of the URI to the UHF base specification).

-    This just means that we could only use the `u`-prefixed form of keys for "u:uhf", "u:head", "u:body", "u:rel", "u:uri", or "u:title".
+    This just means that we could only use the `u`-prefixed form of keys for "u:uhf", "u:head", "u:body", "u:rel", or "u:uri".
 Because UHF allows the document writer to choose the actual default prefix, it can always be something that doesn't conflict with any prefix the writer would prefer to use for their own URIs.
 Also, we expect that mostly the document writer will just leave off the prefix and colon when writing UHF base keys, as they did in this example
 - the `head` array of links and other affordances, *in which order is of no significance*
 - the first entry in `head` happens to be a link with the "self" relation, meaning it is a link to this very document
 - the other relation of that first entry is a SafeCURIE, expanding through the `local` prefix to "/rels/order", which is hopefully a dereferenceable URI based on the host we got this document from, telling us how to understand the `body` data.
 Note that we couldn't use "local:order" without brackets, here, because it's not possible to tell mechanically if that's a URI or a CURIE, and so the `rel` array is defined as allowing only SafeCURIEs, IRIs (URIs), and registered link relations
 - the `uri` of that first entry similarly uses the SafeCURIE format to avoid repeating "/orders/", questionable though that decision might be in this particular case
-- the link with a `uri` of `"[wh:13]"` also has a new key, `title`, which is the last of the six defined by basic UHF.
-It's intended to be a user-readable label for the link, much as one would use in the interior of an `A` tag in HTML.
 - the value of `body` happens to be an object with three keys, but UHF specifies nothing about the value of `body`, so this could be any valid JSON value, and the document would still be valid UHF.
 Describing how to process the `body` should be handled at some URI found as a companion link relation to "self", and this document does have such a link, so visiting that would be our next step in understanding this UHF.

+## Questions

+1. Q: Why is a URI optional?

+    Answers:
+    1. A missing URI could be considered to be the empty relative URI, meaning this document.
+    1. Some extensions, including at least one that UHF launches with, [template](/ext/template), define other keys that fill the role of having a link.